scrabbletank/farhome-rules/rulesdoc.md

 Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the single target attack, maneuver, or spell attack.

-___
 ### Legendary
-Each character can only take 1 legendary feat, regardless of requirements.
+You may only take 1 legendary feat, regardless of requirements.

 #### Juggernaut
 *Requires 5 Stamina, 20th level*